-Wastewater treatment plants and gas produced through anaerobic decomposition in a digester generate the second highest volume of gas flared and the volume could increase due to organic waste diversion, as the State strives to meet the seventy-five (75) percent recycling, composting, or source reduction of waste goal by 2020 under Assembly Bill 341 (AB 341, Chesbro, Chapter 476, Statutes of 2011).
+Wastewater treatment plants and gas produced through anaerobic decomposition in a digester generate the second highest volume of gas flared and the volume could increase due to organic waste diversion, as the State strives to meet the seventy five (75) percent recycling, composting, or source reduction of waste goal by 2020 under Assembly Bill 341 (AB 341, Chesbro, Chapter 476, Statutes of 2011).
 These waste diversion efforts may eventually decrease landfill gas, but will lead to additional biogas at wastewater treatment plants and other digesters receiving the organic waste.
-An example is SB 1383 (Chapter 395, Statutes of 2016) Shortlived climate pollutants: methane emissions:

-Figure 3: Flare Throughput (MMscf/year) - Three-Year Average 2015 - 2017 dairy and livestock: organic waste: landfills, for organic waste methane emission reductions.
+An example is California Senate Bill 1383 (SB 1383) (Chapter 395, Statutes of 2016) Short-lived climate pollutants: methane emissions: dairy and livestock: organic waste: landfills, for organic waste methane emission reductions.
 These reductions would divert food wastes, currently disposed of at landfill, to anaerobic digesters or composting facilities.
+In November, staff received comments from the Southern California Alliance of Publicly Owned Treatment Works (SCAP) and California Association of Sanitation Agencies (CASA) regarding new research indicating facilities combusting digester gas from food waste or using thermophilic digestion may potentially increase ammonia emissions resulting in higher NOx emissions from the flare.
+As a result, PR 1118.1 was revised to retain the NOx limit of 0.06 pounds per million Btu for flares operated at minor sources combusting digester gas

+Figure 3: Flare Throughput (MMscf/year) - Three-Year Average 2015 - 2017